tenaxcrm-pixel/Why-Sales-Teams-Don-t-Need-More-CRM-Data-They-Need-Direction/README.md

 - Managers identifying risk only during review meetings
 - Sales reps updating data after action, not before

-These behaviors are not discipline problems—they are outcomes of systems that do not actively guide execution.
+These behaviors are not discipline problems-they are outcomes of systems that do not actively guide execution.

 ---